NHS-digital-website/qualtrics-to-powerbi/README.md

 - **Power BI Integration**:

-  - Pushes the masked data to Power BI using the Power BI REST API.
+  - Optionally pushes the masked data to Power BI if configured (pushToPowerBIWS is set to "yes").
   - Converts the data into a format suitable for Power BI and sends it to a specified dataset and table.

 - **Excel File Creation**: